Dinesh1599/obsidian-Data-Engineer-Path/Secure View.md

 Standard and materialized views can be secured.
 To disable secure view UNSET SECURE

 1. The tabled used to create the View or the internal structures are not exposed.
-They are only seen by the owners and the authorized users.
+They are only seen by the owners and.
-2.
+2. Secure views bypass query optimization which potentially exposes data in the underlying table.